biolast/resources/src/structures/README.md

 This directory defines classes for resources.

-⚠️ You should not edit these files without explicit permission from blobfysh#4679.
+⚠️ You should not edit these files without explicit permission.